Consumer medicine information

 Looking after your medicine

-• From a multipack: store the unused inhaler(s) in a refrigerator (2°C-8°C) until you are ready to use.
+• Store the unused inhaler(s) in a refrigerator (2°C-8°C) until you are ready to use one.
 Do not freeze.

 For more information, see Section 5.
 What should I know while using TRIMBOW? in the full CMI.